 6MB |

-There is a growing concern in several regions of the world due to the significant levels of substance use (amphetamine-type stimulants, cocaine, ecstasy etc.) for non-medical purposes.
-In 2021, stimulants were the second most commonly used internationally controlled substance worldwide, with cannabis being the most widely used.
-The total number of people using drugs worldwide was approximately 296 million that year, marking a 23% increase over the past decade.
-Of these, an estimated 78 million people used stimulants annually, and notably nearly as many women had used synthetic stimulants as men.
-Stimulant use has led to a high demand for treatment, with notable variations across subregions: stimulants being a primary drug for 11% seeking treatment in Africa, 14% in Europe, 36% in the Americas, 42% in Oceania and 48% in Asia.
+In 2022, psychostimulants (including amphetamines, cocaine and ecstasy) were the second most used internationally controlled substance class worldwide, with cannabis being the most widely used (UNODC, 2024).
+The total number of people having used drugs worldwide was approximately 292 million that year, marking a 20 % increase over the past decade.
+Of these, an estimated 30 million people used amphetamines, 23.5 million, cocaine, and 20 million, ecstasy.
+Nearly as many women had used synthetic stimulants as men.
+Stimulant use has led to a high demand for treatment, with notable variations across subregions: stimulants (amphetamine-type stimulants, cocaine) being the primary drug for 7% seeking treatment in Africa, 17% in Europe, 29% in the Americas, 42% in Oceania and 52% in Asia.
+The European Drug Report 2024 underscores high cocaine availability impacting on public health with the prevalence of cocaine use among adults in 2023 being 1.4%, as well as the potential for increased use of methamphetamine in Europe.

 G Health and disease > Substance use disorder (addiction) > Drug use disorder